pbl64k/coursera-progfun-faqs/week3-a3-objsets-faq.md

 **Catching a thrown exception seems to be a sound way to deal with the problem of handling empty sets.**

 You shouldn't do that.
 Exception handling seems to come with substantial overhead on JVM, and in previous runs of the class some students ran into grader timeouts due to taking this approach.
-Avoid exception handling when implementing recursive functions.
+Avoid rampant exception handling when implementing recursive functions, at least where assignments in this class are concerned.

 **Just how fast should union be?
 Can I use the implementation given in the lectures?**

 Pretty fast.
-At the very least you should be able to `run` the program and see the results in a second or so (this may vary depending upon hardware and JVM settings, with some students reporting execution time for `run` of up to ten seconds when running perfectly fine solutions in resource-constrained environments).
+At the very least you should be able to `run` the program and see the results in a second or so (this may vary depending upon your hardware and JVM settings, with some students reporting execution time for `run` of up to ten seconds when running perfectly fine solutions in resource-constrained environments).
 The implementation in the lectures does not fit this criterion.

 Note that there are several simple implementations that achieve linearithmic asymptotic time complexity on average, which should be sufficient for your solution to be accepted.
 If you want an extra challenge, try finding and implementing a linear solution.
 (This is Exercise 3.9 in Okasaki's famous *Purely Functional Data Structures* -- special thanks go to Moshe Ivry for explaining the idea to me during the second run of this class.)
 It's a good deal more involved than simpler approaches, but it's a beautiful algorithm, and it balances the resulting tree as an added bonus.

 Hint: this is somewhat similar to mergesort.
 The tricky part is reconstructing the tree from a linear representation of the resulting set in linear time.
 This may require some degree of recursive ingenuity.

 **So how do I implement `union` efficiently?**